For contributors

 npm run generate-sourcescommand to regeneratevite-awesome-svg-loadersource code.
 Or just run any build or dev command. - Develop demos for your integration:

-- Duplicate any existing demo and pages in the
+- Copy any existing demo and pages in the

 /apps/docs/src/content/docsdirectory. - Develop your demos.